 7. Nausea or abdominal distress

 9. Derealisation (feelings of unreality) or depersonalisation (being detached from oneself)

 10. Fear of losing control or going crazy

 12. Paresthesias (numbness or tingling sensations)

 This means that there are more than 17,000 combinations of symptoms that you could suffer during a panic attack.
 No wonder they are so difficult to identify.

-If you suspect that you are experiencing a panic attack, it’s important to remain calm, breath deeply and slowly, and relax the muscles in your neck, shoulders and arms.
+If you suspect that you are experiencing a panic attack, it’s essential to remain calm, breathe deeply and slowly, and relax the muscles in your neck, shoulders and arms.
 In my next blog post, I’ll discuss how to stop a panic attack in more detail, including how to find a long-term solution.